JordiNodeJS/remove-background/README.md

 ```

 Para más detalles sobre la comunicación entre el frontend y el backend, consulta el documento [Comunicación con la API del Backend](./docs/api_communication.md).

+**Note:** The frontend currently uses `curl` via `child_process.execSync` to communicate with the backend.
+It is highly recommended to replace this with a Node.js HTTP client like `axios` or `node-fetch` for better error handling, performance, and security.

 ## Características Principales